webpack/webpack-cli/.github/CONTRIBUTING.md

 -   Write tests
 -   Follow the existing coding style
 -   Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
+-   Make sure your PR has an issue and if it doesn't, please create one.
+This would help discussion with the community, and polishing ideas in case of a new feature.
+-   Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged. ([More info](https://github.com/blog/1506-closing-issues-via-pull-requests))
+-   When you have lot of commits in your PR, it's good practice to squash all your commits in one single commit. ([Learn how to squash here](https://davidwalsh.name/squash-commits-git))

 ## Commit message

 Our commit messages format follows the [angular.js commits format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format).

-You can use `npm run commit` script to have an interactive way of making commits that follow our guidelines.
+You can use `yarn commit` script to have an interactive way of making commits that follow our guidelines.

 We don't use the scope.
 The template of a commit would look like this: